-- collect the required information about their patients and the treatment provided (the ePPOC 'minimum dataset'); - collect this information according to the agreed protocol, which involves administering patient questionnaires at more than one time point in order to measure outcomes.
-There is little benefit to be gained from participating in the outcomes collaboration if patient outcomes are not collected; - install and update epiCentre as required; - participate in benchmarking workshops; and - assign and support a team of people to facilitate participation in ePPOC.
+- collect the required information about their patients and the treatment provided (the ePPOC 'minimum dataset'); - collect this information according to the agreed protocol, which involves administering patient and parent/carer questionnaires at more than one time point in order to measure outcomes.
+There is little benefit to be gained from participating in the outcomes collaboration if patient and parent/carer outcomes are not collected; - install and update epiCentre as required; - participate in workshops; and - assign and support a team of people to facilitate participation in ePPOC.